 - Use high-quality shielded cables, for example, double-shielded RF and LAN cables. - Always terminate open cable ends. - Ensure that connected external devices comply with EMC regulations.

-Regarding cable length and quality, the following requirements have to be met:
+Regarding length and quality, the following requirements have to be met for cable that are directly connected to the R&S ZNB/ZNBT: